Emotion: Inside Or Out?

 Oedipus and Brave New World portray different philosophies regarding the strengths and drawbacks of catharsis.
 The strain of our day to day lives can frequently become exhausting, and frustrations begin to build into anger.
 This anger is frequently portrayed by a pressure cooker, with steam building up inside, similar to how anger "boils" up inside of people.
 As the pressure reaches a critical maximum, we must either vent our anger, or "explode", often harming those around us.

-negative events, the audience is purged of all emotion and left feeling numb.
+Though catharsis as a therapeutic technique was first described by a colleague of Sigmund Freud, the technique used by Sophocles was very similar.
+By overwhelming his audience with tragedy and negative events, the audience is purged of all emotion and left feeling numb.
 Just as the pressure cooker is about to explode open, Sophocles tears off the lid, allowing the emotions of the audience to flow freely like the steam trapped in the cooker.
 Catharsis isn’t only achieved through plays, but anything that causes a release of emotions.
 Often, people receiving a massage burst into tears as all their trapped emotions flow out of them, leaving them feeling better in the end.
 For me, lifting weights has a cathartic response, as I can release any pent-up feelings through the weights, and end my training session more relaxed.
 Catharsis is even a cultural and religious center point, with Tokyo hosting an annual shouting festival for people to release any buildup of emotions.
 Many people describe feeling better after going to church, as a connection with a higher being purges any negative feelings they may have.

 Do we really need catharsis?